 St Hilda's CE High School

-Richmond School & Sixth Form College is one of eleven schools of the PASCH network in the UK, situated in North Yorkshire.
+Richmond School & Sixth Form College is one of twelve schools of the PASCH network in the UK, situated in North Yorkshire.

 It has a historic origin, having been merged from three different schools, one of which being Richmond Grammar School, which dates back to the 14th/15th century.
 Today, Richmond School & Sixth Form College has about 1470 students, 800 of which are studying German.

 Having been transformed from a comprehensive communal school into an academy just recently and also profiting from a new head teacher that teaches French and German, Richmond School & Sixth Form College is now able to focus on especially the teaching of German.
 With the PASCH network and the initiative concerning the STEM subjects offered by the Goethe-Institut, this will add to this renewed focal point.